 They respond, “Of course, I give all the tough tasks and work to my go-to’s because they will get it done.”

-While people enjoy challenging work tasks and recognition of their achievements, we all see and feel the evident unfairness.
+While people enjoy challenging work tasks and recognizing their achievements, we all see and feel the unfairness.

 If you are ‘rewarding’ top performers with more work, you are also ‘rewarding’ low performers with less work.